home | places index | accommodation | art | beach guide | events | food | geography

 menu translator

-Wine alone could provide an excellent motive for touring in the Marche and winemaking in the area has been having its own little renaissance over the last ten years or so, with a move away from quantity towards quality.
+Wine alone could provide an excellent motive for touring in the Marche and winemaking in the area has been having its own little renaissance over the last decades, with a move away from quantity towards quality.

 From producing rough plonk for the masses, the region now boast some outstanding vini da meditazione, wines so good they should be drunk with religious respect.
 These top class wines are not cheap and often cost much the same whether bought here or back home.
 But as well as the fashionable labels, you can drink excellent wines at excellently low prices.